 A few years ago, I brought you a recipe for a blistered shishito pepper appetizer that I LOVE, but I wanted to do something different this time and incorporate shishito peppers into a main dish.
-So hello steak and shishito peppers.
+So hello steak and shishito peppers that are stir fried to perfection.
 Yum yum yum.

 This steak and shishito pepper dish comes together so quickly.
 It's kinda like a version of pepper steak, beef and broccoli, or even Mongolian beef (I love this Instant Pot version), but with a kick.
 The shishito peppers add a nice flavor and touch of spice, while the soy adds that umami flavor we all crave.
 It also has a touch of brown sugar for sweetness.